 In Google Analytics (Audience > Behavior > New vs. Returning) look at the number or percentage of returning visitors in a specified time period.

-Though there aren’t really comprehensive benchmarks out there on the ideal returning user/reader percentage, we generally believe that if your rate is under 15% a month, your content strategy probably needs a refresh.
+Though there aren’t really comprehensive benchmarks out there on the ideal returning visitor/reader percentage, we generally believe that if your rate is under 15% a month, your content strategy probably needs a refresh.
 If it’s 20% or higher a month, your community loves what you’re serving up.
 The ratio of new visitors to returning visitors is very telling.
 The difference in data for these two groups provides valuable insights into how well you’re building your community.

 10. Inconsistent WordPress support